Sakura and Snow

 NAMAH SAMANTAH VAJRANAM CHANDA MAHAROSHANA

-"Mitsu-in" is, as far as I've been able to determine, the way you say "mudra" in Japanese.
-"Mudra" is the Sanskrit word for a power-gesture; I think "mitsu-in" translates as "esoteric gesture."
-The "seed-syllable" or "Om" (rendered "on" in Japanese), is the primal sound, the word which signals the begining of creation.
-And ofuda are those cards which Subaru and Seishirou use in their spells and to create shikigami, or spirit creatures.
-(I always think of them as psychic Post-It notes. :)
+I think mitsu-in translates as something like “esoteric gesture”; it’s something like a mudra or meditative/power gesture.
+The “seed-syllable” or “Om” (rendered “on” in Japanese), is the primal sound, the word that signals the begining of creation.
+Ofuda are the cards that Subaru and Seishirou use in their spells and to create the spirit constructs known as shikigami.

 The following quote from Subaru's flashbacks--